- Last Pass is a strong password management tool with strong security.

 - Disable the option that says Email Verification: Skip email verification of unknown devices and locations.

-- In case of finding it already checked, uncheck it.
+- In case of find it already checked, uncheck it.

 - Try again to log in.

 - You might now see the same error, but go on and check it again.

 Switching back and forth between the inbox and spam folders for hours is ridiculous.
-The email verification often delays, yet it does eventually arrive for some.
+The email verification is often delayed, yet it does eventually arrive for some.

 If you’re still in the unfortunate situation of not getting it, try to disable email loop confirmation when logging in from a new device or new location.
 Follow the path described above.

 This clearly doesn’t address the fact that the Email Verification feature is broken.
 Call it a bug, a glitch, or just poor programming, this is a major problem against comfortably using LastPass.

 Verifying the access to your LastPass account by clicking a verification link that is sent to your email address, should be a very easy step to do.